hydraulic-institute/edb/source/02_fluid-properties-II/03_viscosity.md

-as shear rate increases and is time dependent in that this ratio increases back to its "rest" value gradually with lapse of time at zero shear rate and stress, and decreases to a limit value gradually with lapse of time at constant shear rate, a fluid is said to be **thixotropic.**
+as shear rate increases and is time dependent in that this ratio increases back to its "rest" value gradually with lapse of time at zero shear rate and stress and decreases to a limit value gradually with lapse of time at constant shear rate, a fluid is said to be **thixotropic.**